 He did not elaborate on what the “safe zones” would be but said people would be able to “stay there and live safely in their cities” until Syria is stabilized.
 He went on to say that “we want people that love us,” in the United States.

 The United Nations estimates that more than 6 million people have been displaced by the civil war in Syria with almost 5 million in areas that are under siege.

 Trump has mentioned “safe zones” as part of the controversial executive action that banned people from seven majority-Muslim countries from entering the U.S., including refugees from Syria.

-Posted by Gordon Duff, Senior Editor on February 19, 2017, With 4373 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on February 19, 2017, With 4421 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.